 The most common forms of debt securities are government and corporate bonds, as well as certificates of deposit issued by banks.
 A debenture is another term you may have heard.
-This is a corporate bond that is secured by property.
+This is a corporate bond that is secured by a property.

 Like equity securities, debt securities can be bought and sold.
 For example, Australian government bonds and some corporate bonds are available via the ASX.
 For some corporate bonds, investors can deal directly with the companies offering them, and you can obviously deal directly with banks in making deposits.